axiom-data-science/extract_model/README.md

 [![Conda Version](https://img.shields.io/conda/vn/conda-forge/extract_model.svg?style=for-the-badge)](https://anaconda.org/conda-forge/extract_model)

 Facilitates read-in and extraction for ocean model output.
+Most functions work on both structured and unstructured model output.
+Unstructured functionality has been tested with FVCOM output only so far.

 In particular this package can:
 - interpolate a model time series to a longitude, latitude location on a 2D grid, while bringing along the calculated z coordinates, with `select()`